ataitler/IPPC2023/index.md

 Detailed instruction on how to upload the containers will be release closer to the date of the evaluation phase.

-### Results

-We will report the results per instance, per domain, and overall.
-In addition we will release the traces of all trails for the competitors benefit to analyze.

 <!--- ### Procedure
 The competition will be comprised of two phases.
 - Training phase: a week before the competition day, 3 evaluation instances of each domain will be released.
 For competitors to train/evaluate their methods on.